rust-master/land-records-blockchain/README.md

 Download and Install Ganache:
  - <a href="https://www.trufflesuite.com/ganache" > Download Ganache </a>

+Download and Install MetaMask extension:
+ - <a href="https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en" > Install MetaMask </a>

 ### Step 2:

-- Download Project and open in VS Code
+- Download Project and open in VSCode.
-- Open Terminal in VsCode
+- Open Terminal in VSCode.
   - Key Shorcut: `ctrl + ~`
-- Type `npm install` and enter it download node modules
+- Type `npm install` and enter then it start downloading the node modules.
 - After installing the in terminal type `cd src`
 - After changing the directory to src then type `truffle compile`
+- When compilation done, open Ganache and click on quick start
+- Now type `truffle deploy` in terminal
+- When Smart contract deployed
+- close the terminal
+- Opne terminal again and type `npm start` to run the project

+### Step 3:

+- Connect with MetaMask
+- Signup by Goverment with using first account of ganache
+- Login Goverment and create land, update land etc.

+- Signup By User with second account or any account expect first account
+- Login and view land, mark land, view land at map, view detail, search to buy etc.

 ## Available Scripts